-10.14 The risks associated with a significant Capital Programme and a significant level of borrowing can be mitigated through all capital projects being supported by a business case, having adequate project management and/or project boards, suitable skills for the delivery of the project, tax planning, cash flow, clear operational plan for the use of the asset, security and due diligence on loans and purchases, use of external advice where appropriate, project contingencies, full tender process and regular and transparent reporting to Members.

-- 10.15 There are clear links from the capital strategy to both the treasury management strategy, prudential indicators, authorised borrowing limits and the revenue budget.
+- 10.14 The risks associated with a significant Capital Programme and a significant level of borrowing can be mitigated through all capital projects being supported by a business case, having adequate project management and/or project boards, suitable skills for the delivery of the project, tax planning, cash flow, clear operational plan for the use of the asset, security and due diligence on loans and purchases, use of external advice where appropriate, project contingencies, full tender process and regular and transparent reporting to Members. - 10.15 There are clear links from the capital strategy to both the treasury management strategy, prudential indicators, authorised borrowing limits and the revenue budget.
 These are also subject to review and oversight by Members at the Audit and Governance Committee and Council.
 For any new borrowing, and this is a greater risk as the value of borrowing increases, this does increase the Council's overall liabilities that will need to be repaid in the future. - 10.16 In addition, this increases the Council's level of fixed interest and repayment costs that it will incur each year.
-In 2024/25 the borrowing liability is estimated at £26.4 million with ongoing financing costs of the borrowing of approx. £1.4m.
-This is a clear risk that all Members need to be aware of. - 10.17 However this risk for assets is mitigated by a robust business case and a MRP that will repay the borrowing costs over a (prudent) asset life.
+In 2024/25 the borrowing liability is estimated at a maximum of £13.4m with ongoing financing costs of the borrowing of approx. £0.965m.
+This is a clear risk that all Members need to be aware of. - 10.17 However, this risk for assets is mitigated by a robust business case and a MRP that will repay the borrowing costs over a (prudent) asset life.
 Any variations from this are set out in the MRP Policy (section 2.5 of the Treasury Management Strategy).
 Any variation in expected income is an issue, however given the wide range of operational assets and different income streams this helps to mitigate this risk. - 10.18 As outlined above in the position statement, investment properties have a different type and level of risk.
 Risk arises from both variations in income streams (tenant non-renewal etc.) and from asset values (impact economic conditions and retail trends etc.).
-The Council has established a clear strategy, criteria and a governance route for these purchases which has included member training, second opinion on asset values, due diligence, site visits, surveys etc. - 10.19 There are risks (and rewards) associated with the purchase of these type of assets, therefore all Members need to have sight of and understand the risks and rewards inherent in these commercial investments (development opportunities).
+The Council has established a clear strategy, criteria and a governance route for these purchases which has included member training, second opinion on asset values, due diligence, site visits, surveys etc. The Council currently owns one investment property in Dartmouth. - 10.19 There are risks (and rewards) associated with the purchase of these type of assets.